Graphmatic/bison/README.md

+HUMAN BEFORE BEEF
-Grant land to native Americans, It success for bison, so why not?
+Grant land to native Americans in Europe, It success for bison, so why not?